 This will create a working copy of the repository under /home/user/project1_work.
 You can edit this copy safely.

-After you’ve done editing your working copy, you will want to commit those changes back to the repository.
+After you’ve finished editing your working copy, you will want to commit those changes back to the repository.
 Assuming you are already inside the directory of the working copy, just do:

 $ svn commit -m "Some log message"

-This will send you changes back to the repository and store them there.
+This will send your changes back to the repository and store them there.
 Change the “Some log message” to some useful short description of the changes you’ve made.

 Some Useful Commands